Part 4: Customization & Extension#

 Step 3: Register Your Custom Prompt Provider

 In your agent’s registry.py, extend the existing registry configuration to include your custom prompt builders.
-This builds on the RegistryConfigProvider pattern you already have from Parts 1-3:
+The template already registers the Python and Task Extraction prompt builders - you can add more as needed.

 # src/my_control_assistant/registry.py